iamciera/chipSeqTutorial/readme.md

 ###Questions

-**Question #1‐5**: Where are most PIF4 binding sites relative to the TSS?
+**Question #1‐5**: Where are most PIF4 binding sites relative to the Transcription Start Site (TSS)?
 Explain whether the distribution of binding site is what you would expect of a transcription factor.

 **Question #1‐6**: In Module 8, you will identify genes whose transcription is thought to be directly regulated by PIF4.
 Based on the distribution obtained here, specify the maximum distance that a gene directly regulated by PIF is likely to be from the PIF4 binding site.

 ##Exercise #3: Identify consensus sequence for regions bound by PIF4

-1. Use the `fastaFromBed` toolfrom bedtools to extract the DNA sequences of your PIF4 binding sites.
+1. Use the `fastaFromBed` tool from bedtools to extract the DNA sequences of your PIF4 binding sites.
 This tool will extract the sequence for the genomic intervals specified in the peak.bed files (and also the random peak file they will generate with the following tool) and return a fasta format file. (using your `PIF4_macs2_peaks.bed` file and the genome sequence file `Athaliana_167.fa)`.
 This analysis will produce a .fasta file containing the nucleotide sequences of all of the regions bound by PIF4 in this experiment.

         fastaFromBed -fi Athaliana_167.fa -bed PIF4_macs2_peaks.bed -fo peakSeq.fa